 How did you get started building with LEGO bricks?

 I used to ask for LEGO every Christmas, as far back as I can remember.
 It just fascinated me the first time I saw it and I never stopped playing with it.

 My very first Technic set ever was the LEGO Technic 8841 Dune Buggy.
 It had a working steering wheel.
 I still remember the sore fingers from that time because studded technics bricks required more force than today’s studless bricks.
 After that, I remember a Polar Helicopter (8640) and a Plane (8855).
-I have always been fascinated by planes, and, today, I build lasercut and 3D printed RC planes as a hobby.
+I have always been fascinated by planes, and, today, I try to figure out what is the best free solitaire app out there, as well as build lasercut and 3D printed RC planes as a hobby.
 I even add autopilots to them so they are in fact flying robots!

 As soon as I was old enough, I connected my LEGO Technic to my Mac.
 Using a serial port IO board, aluminum foil, wire and some old 4,5V technic motors I built drawing robots and robot arms.

 When the RCX was released, I was studying Industrial Design Engineering in Delft, The Netherlands.
 I didn’t have the money to buy an RCX back then.
 With my first wage as a packaging designer, I bought an NXT2.0.
 I went on to developing a windows phone app for proportional steering remote control for the cars and spiders I built with that set.